jzaleta/dotfiles/.github/README.md

 **2. Now, inside $HOME:**

-- Move the things you'll use.
+- Move the things to their correct location
 > If manually shifting everything to where it's meant to be originally isn't your thing, you can just use symlinks. ¯\_(ツ)_/¯

 - Run the [setup.sh](https://github.com/jzaleta/dotfiles/blob/main/setup.sh) script to install Oh-My-ZSH, the apps I use from the Brewfile and apply my custom macOS settings!